paulipa/sico-wiki/services/ingame-services/public-blueprints.md

 {.is-info}

 ## Where are the blueprints located and how do i access them?
-Most of the blueprints that we have available in the system are stored in our research station in on high sec HQ.
+Most of the blueprints that we have available in the system are stored in our research station in out high sec HQ.
 You can find the exact location for the blueprints by browsing the blueprint market on the website.

 ## Accessing the blueprints
 Usually the first requirement for accessing the blueprints is to be in the corporation that owns the blueprints or have an alt inside of it.
 Once you meet this criteria you will need a Member title or higher to gain access to the industrial hangar.